Scott07uk/project_coursework/README.md

 The following arguments required by pytorch lightning should be added:

-    --accelerator - Normally set to 'gpu' when training on a GPU --devices - Normally set to 1 (though can be set to a higher number if multiple training devices are avaliable) --max_epochs - Set to 150 for our experements to limit the number of epochs.
+--accelerator \<device\> - Normally set to 'gpu' when training on a GPU --devices \<device-count\> - Normally set to 1 (though can be set to a higher number if multiple training devices are available)
+--max_epochs \<epoch-count\> - Set to 150 for our experiments to limit the number of epochs. (optional)

 ## Training Classification Models on Real-World Data

-Classification models are essentially the same as the regression models with the exception that they output two classes rather than a continious output.
+Classification models are essentially the same as the regression models with the exception that they output two classes rather than a continuous output.
 Like the regression models there are 4 different scripts:

 * src/stop-time-trainer-stills-classifier.py - Trains using the single still at the moment of stop using Resnet50 / Densenet121 / EfficientNet B7
 * src/stop-time-trainer-multi-stills-classifier.py - Trains using the three channel still at the moment of stop using Resnet50 / Densenet121 / EfficientNet B7